The General Uses Warp: Reaction

-Despite being created to praise North Korean leader Kim Jong Il, the song became a meme and a source of parodies in South Korea due to its absurd themes.
-Praising North Korean regime is criminal under the South Korean law, but the use of this song and its parodies is tolerated as it is perceived as ironic and satirical.
+Despite being created to praise North Korean leader Kim Jong Il, the song became an internet meme and a source of parodies in South Korea due to its absurd themes.
+Praising the North Korean regime is criminal under South Korean law, but the use of this song and its parodies is tolerated as it is perceived as ironic and satirical.

 In 2012, when the website of the left-wing Unified Progressive Party was hacked, the hackers used this song as background music on its main page.

 In 2020, the Korean Workers' Party newspaper Rodong Sinmun published a purported anecdote from 1945 in which Kim Il Sung described methods of deception he used while fighting the Japanese forces, while denying the literal existence of chukjibeop:

 In fact there is nobody who disappears, and after disappearing reappears, and one can't fold the earth.
 It is because of active support from the popular masses that we were able to fight against heavily-armed bandits during the anti-Japanese armed struggle.
 If there is a "chukjibeop," it is the people's "chukjibeop."

 This article was interpreted by South Korean and international media as a possible step back from the supernatural mystification of North Korea's leaders, in line with guidance that Kim Jong Un had provided a year earlier.
 However, the same article with minor differences was already published by the same North Korean newspaper in 2015 and again in 2018 without any media attention.